nitintyagi007-iitr/nitintyagi007-iitr.github.io/index.md

 B.sc(Chemistry) | 2004 | A.R.S.D College,Delhi University

 ### Award and Fellowship
-1. Awarded MHRD fellowship for pursuing Ph.D at IIT Roorkee
+1.Awarded MHRD fellowship for pursuing Ph.D at IIT Roorkee 2.qualified GATE 2012
-2. Awarded GATE fellowship during M.Tech in Computer Science and Application At Thapar University, Patiala, Punjab
+3.Awarded GATE fellowship during M.Tech in Computer Science and Application At Thapar University, Patiala, Punjab

 ### Workshop Attended
 1. Participated in National workshop on LEVERAGING TECHNOLOGIES USING ERP AND OPEN SOURCE TECHNOLOGY organized by Technia Institute of Advanced Studies, Rohini Delhi